On Expressive Power of Quantized Neural Networks under Fixed-Point Arithmetic: Universal representation via quantized networks

-While any non-affine continuous activation function suffices for universal approximation under real parameters and exact mathematical operations, \cref{lem:necessity} implies that there can be non-affine $\sigma$ and $\Qps$ such that $\sigma$ quantized networks cannot universally approximate.
-For example, the following corollary shows one such case.
+While any non-affine continuous activation function suffices for universal approximation under real parameters and exact mathematical operations, \cref{lem:necessity} implies that there can be non-affine $\sigma$ and $\Qps$ such that $\sigma$ quantized networks cannot universally represent.
+For example, the following corollary shows one such case, with $r=5$.